allankim4/Waste_Classification/README.md

 ## How To's

+### Training the CNN Model

+Run the Waste_Classification.ipynb.
+But be aware that running the notebook without a GPU and small RAM would result in an error or long time to train.
+Comment or uncomment the portions for saving the trained model as needed.
+You only need to save the model once.
+Every re-run of the model will yield the same model due to the seed I provided on the model.

+### Predicting an Image

 Making a classification/prediction: Just run the Image_Classification.ipynb.
 Search for a jpeg/jpg file to classify on the internet and paste the URL of the image on the respective cell.
 You can also just save the image and paste path for the image.

 ## Contents